 Image courtesy of Four51 OrderCloud.
 Used by permission.

-Because OrderCloud is PaaS, the core foundation is ready to integrate with all the 3rd-party APIs that this company needs to run their business.
+Because OrderCloud is PaaS, the core foundation is ready to integrate with all the 3rd-party APIs that this company needs to run its business.
 The flexibility allows a custom solution, and the company pays only for what they need.

-Pros of cloud-based PaaS for B2B ecommerce:
+Pros of cloud-based PaaS for B2B eCommerce:

 - API-first configuration ensures that your third-party software will work seamlessly with your store across ongoing upgrade cycles.